-- A cumulative GPA below a 3.0 - A grade below C+ in two or more courses within a semester - An incomplete grade in two or more courses within a semester - An overall "needs improvement" rating or lower on three or more SEL projects or assignments that serve as a summative evaluation within a semester - A failure to complete the corrective actions outlined in a remediation plan
+- A cumulative GPA below a 3.0 - A grade below C+ in two or more courses within a semester - An incomplete grade in two or more courses within a semester in the absence of extenuating circumstances (such as illness, bereavement, or trauma) - An overall "Emerging" rating or lower on three or more SEL projects or assignments that serve as a summative evaluation within a semester - A failure to complete the corrective actions outlined in a remediation plan

-Students placed on academic probation will receive a probation letter as well as a probation plan outlining remedial procedures, expectations, and a schedule for corrective action.
+Students placed on academic probation will receive a probation letter as well as a probation plan outlining procedures, expectations, and a schedule for corrective action.
 If the expectations for improving academic performance are met in a satisfactory manner and in the appropriate timeframe according to the requirements outlined in the probation plan, students will be returned to good academic standing.